Clothes dryer: Microwave dryers

 Japanese manufacturers have developed highly efficient clothes dryers that use microwave radiation to dry the clothes (though a vast majority of Japanese air dry their laundry).
 Most of the drying is done using microwaves to evaporate the water, but the final drying is done by convection heating, to avoid problems of arcing with metal pieces in the laundry.
 There are a number of advantages: shorter drying times (25% less), energy savings (17–25% less), and lower drying temperatures.
 Some analysts think that the arcing and fabric damage is a factor preventing microwave dryers from being developed for the US market.

 Ultrasonic dryers

 Ultrasonic dryers use high-frequency signals to drive piezoelectric actuators in order to mechanically shake the clothes, releasing water in the form of a mist which is then removed from the drum.
 They have the potential to significantly cut energy consumption while needing only one-third of the time needed by a conventional electric dryer for a given load.
 They also do not have the same issues related with lint in most other types of dryers.

 Hybrid dryers

 Some manufacturers, like LG Electronics and Whirlpool, have introduced hybrid dryers, that offer the user the option of using either a heat pump or a traditional electric heating element for drying the user's clothes.
 Hybrid dryers can also use a heat pump and a heating element at the same time to dry clothes faster.

+Bathroom clothes-drying

+This type of dryer, commonly found in Japan, is installed in the bathroom.
+A unit combining a blower and an exhaust fan is built into the ceiling; it blows warm air onto damp clothes while simultaneously extracting excess moisture from the room.

+Its power consumption is lower than that of a tumble dryer.
+Additionally, since the warm air isn’t extremely hot, it causes minimal damage to clothing.

+In Japan, bathrooms and toilets are often located in separate rooms.
+As a result, even in larger homes, bathrooms tend to be compact.
+This allows the unit to circulate warm air throughout the entire bathroom and dry clothes effectively, even with its low power consumption.